jlan84/linear-algebra-assignment/individual.md

 2. Plot the sepal width vs sepal length.
 For the rest of the exercise, we'll use only these two features.

-3. Construct a data matrix using sepal width and sepal length.
+3. Construct a data matrix (`np.array`) using sepal width and sepal length.

 4. Calculate the mean vector from the data matrix and plot it along with all the data points.